shujathkhan/nextjs-drag-cards-multi-user/README.md

 # We-Think

 This is a prototype of a collaborative draggable card experience, works only in Edge chromium and Firefox for now.
-Created using NextJS, MSW, PubNub and Docker.
+Created using NextJS, react-beautiful-dnd, MSW, PubNub and Docker.

 ## Getting Started